Maryland suburbs will stay in Phase 2, but restrictions eased at state’s two NFL stadiums

 Announcements from the two counties came a day after Hogan encouraged local leaders to reconsider their slower approach to reopening.
 Montgomery, Prince George’s and Anne Arundel counties, as well as the city of Baltimore, have not fully embraced Hogan’s guidance to reopen every business, citing health concerns.

-But local officials did take some of Hogan’s advice in deciding to allow Washington Football Team and Baltimore Ravens fans to watch their teams in person.
+But local officials did take some of Hogan’s advice in deciding to allow fans of the Washington Football Team and the Baltimore Ravens to watch their teams in person.

 Hogan last week signed an executive order easing restrictions for outdoor sporting and entertainment venues, including at FedEx Field in Prince George’s County and M&T Bank Stadium in Baltimore, but hadn’t consulted with local officials before allowing up to 10 percent capacity at the NFL stadiums.
 Local leaders said at the time they were reviewing the orders.